Where to enjoy Seattle forest bathing in the rain.

 How can I help you connect with nature?

-If you’d like more instruction on how to make the most of your Seattle forest bathing experience, there are a few ways I can help.
+But, if you’d like more instruction on how to make the most of your Seattle forest bathing experience, there are a few ways I can help.

 First, I offer in-person Mystic Nature Experiences — guiding you for over 90 minutes in nature.
 The results can be transformational.
 I also lead an hour-long nature walk to help you take better photos.